freifunk-gluon/gluon/docs/user/getting_started.rst

 GLUON_AUTOREMOVE
   Setting ``GLUON_AUTOREMOVE=1`` enables the ``CONFIG_AUTOREMOVE`` OpenWrt setting, which will delete package build directories after a package build has finished to save space.
 This is mostly useful for CI builds from scratch.
-Do not set this flag during development (or generally, when you want you reuse your build tree for subsequent builds), as it significantly increases incremental build times.
+Do not set this flag during development (or generally, when you want to reuse your build tree for subsequent builds), as it significantly increases incremental build times.

 GLUON_DEBUG